tmarty10/Active-Directory-Lab/simulations/account-lockout.md

 ## Account Lockout Simulation

 ### Scenario Overview
-In a typical enterprise environment, an account lockout can occur when a user repeatedly enters an incorrect password due to forgotten credentials, cached credentials, or potential unauthorized access attempts.
+In a typical enterprise environment, an account lockout can occur when a user repeatedly enters an incorrect password due to forgotten credentials.
 In this scenario, the user **Will Johnson** attempts to log in multiple times with invalid credentials, triggering the domain’s account lockout policy.
 The IT administrator must then verify the lockout and restore access.

 ---